Aim of the Research

 This is probably caused by the lack of extra feature points from the LiDAR camera, which was confirmed in tests of other groups and other features.

 In the future, it would be good to test the recognition of the environment together with the classification of the detected structures.
 The release of scene reconstruction means ARKit can estimate if the surface is a floor, a table, or maybe a piece of furniture to sit on.
 This is useful in the application logic, e.g., to situate the object on a given surface.

 I’ve omitted this aspect in my research, as I wasn’t able to rate it accordingly.
 It would be good to compare this aspect with another solution, e.g., Unity MARS.

 My main recommendation for commercial projects is not to treat the LiDAR Scanner as a one-size-fits-all solution.
-The first announcements were very optimistic and described the iPad LiDAR Scanner as a huge revolution.
+The first announcements were very optimistic and described the Apple's LiDAR scans as a huge revolution.
 Unfortunately, the practice proves otherwise.
 The scanner itself is used mostly for environment recognition, without affecting session stability.
 As of today, LiDAR has only this specific goal in mobile AR.

 Supporting companies in becoming category leaders.
 We deliver full-cycle solutions for businesses of all sizes.